-1) Edge Habitats: Areas that are a transition between the clean and manicured, and the rough and naturalized are hot spots for ticks.
+Areas that are a transition between the clean and manicured, and the rough and naturalized are hot spots.
 People and animals will often pass through these areas and ticks will be waiting to attach to them.
-Areas with tall grasses and shrubs on these edges will contain many ticks as they wait for their next host to feed on.
-Ticks will “quest”, which means they will position themselves the height of their hosts so that they can grab upon them with one or more legs, and still keep a grasp on the vegetation with the other of their 8 legs.
+Areas with tall grasses and shrubs on these edges will have higher populations.
+This is where they wait for their next host to feed on.
+Ticks will “quest”, which means they will position themselves the height of their hosts.
+This allows them to grab their host with one or more legs, and still keep a grasp on the vegetation.

 There are many rodents such as voles and mice that will use the cover of fallen leaves to wander about on the forest floor as well as areas where they blow and collect in home and commercial landscaping.
 These areas can often contain ticks that are trying to find their next rodent to feed on.

-5) Stone Walls & Woodpiles: Another area where mice can be commonly found is in voids of woodpiles and stone walls.
+Another area where mice can be commonly found is in voids of woodpiles and stone walls.
 Ticks love these areas because they often contain moisture they need to survive as well as hosts such as mice.
-Be sure to where protective clothing and gloves and check yourself for ticks whenever near these areas or handling firewood.
+Be sure to where protective clothing and gloves and check yourself for hitchhikers whenever near these areas or handling firewood.

 There is only so much you can do to eliminate these habitats as many of them could not even be located on your property.
 Even if they are located on your property, you may not wish to remove all of your plants, remove all your groundcover, or remove your stone walls and woodpiles.
 If you have areas where ticks may be found on your property, there is hope.
 Having a pest control company